IBM-Cloud/docs/services/mobileanalytics/sdk.md

   The application name is used as a filter to search for client logs in your {{site.data.keyword.mobileanalytics_short}} Dashboard.
 By using the same application name across platforms (for example, Android and iOS), you can see all logs from that application under the same name, regardless of which platform the logs were sent from.

   An optional `deviceEvents` parameter automatically gathers analytics for device-level events.
-The `deviceEvents` parameter is available for **iOS only**.

   ### iOS
     {: #ios-initialize-analytics}